Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

 {\em Phase 1: run the exposure process for $t'$ rounds}

-Consider the exposure process in (i), extended until the first complete round in which the total number $n'$ of vertices that have been encountered is at least $ n/d^3\log^2 n $ (note our convention $a/bc=a/(bc)$).
+Consider running the exposure process in (i) with $V'=\{v\}$, extended until the first complete round in which the total number $n'$ of vertices that have been encountered is at least $ n/d^3\log^2 n.$ (Note that there is nothing to prove in part (iii) if the graph is disconnected.
+Almost all of the rest of our proof is written as if $G$ were connected and in particular such a round is actually reached.
+We do not wish to condition on this event, as that would alter the probabilities of various events in the exploration process.
+In all our remaining discussion of the exploration process, we implicitly assume that the process has not already reached a conclusion by exposing a component of $G$ prematurely.
+Inserting such qualifications and appropriate modifications explicitly at each point is routine but would complicate the exposition considerably, so we omit them for clarity.)
 Let $t'$ be the index of this round, so the set $L_{t'}$ of vertices at distance $t'$ from $v$ has just been revealed.
 Note also for later use that, since successive neighbourhoods grow by a factor at most $d$ each time, we have \bel{nsize} n/d^3\log^2 n\le n'\le n/d^2\log^2 n, \qquad d^{t'} \ge n/\wO(1). \ee The expected number of loops encountered so far is $O(dn'/n)$, since there have been at most $dn'$ pairs exposed and each one (conditional on the history of the process) has probability $O(1/n)$ of creating a loop.
 (Note that the number of unmatched points remains asymptotic to $n(d+1)$ throughout.)
 Similarly the expected number of multiple edges is $O(d^2n'/n)$.
 Hence, letting $G_0$ be the graph induced by the pairs exposed by the process up to this point, we have that $G_0$ is simple with probability $1-o(1)$, and the convergence in $o(1)$ is uniform over all $v$.
 (By this, we mean there exists $g(n)=o(1)$ such that the probability is at least $1-g(n)$ for all $v\in V$.)